maniospas/Blombly/docs/basics/blocks.md

 !!! info
     The property of obtaining values from a surrounding context is broadly called *closure*.
-    Contrary to most interpreted languages, Blombly aims for efficient memory management and parallelization.
-It therefore uses the scope at which functions run (not where they are defined) as their closure.
+    Contrary to most interpreted languages, like Python and Javascrip, Blombly aims for efficient memory management
+    and parallelization.
+It therefore uses the scope at which functions run (*not* where they are defined) as their closure.
     It further has access only to final variables to retain the ability of automatically running functions in parallel.